TorqIT/shopware-azure-provisioning/README.md

 6. Run `./create-key-vault.sh parameters.json` to create a Key Vault in your Resource Group.
 Make up a secure database password and add it as a secret to this vault using either the Azure Portal or CLI.
 Add any other secrets your Container App will need to this vault as well (see `stub.parameters.jsonc` for details on how to reference these).
 7. Run `./provision.sh parameters.json` to provision the Azure environment.
 8. Once provisioned, follow these steps to seed the database with the Pimcore schema:
    1. Make up a secure password that you will use to log into the Pimcore admin panel and save it somewhere secure such as a password manager, or within the key vault you created earlier.
+Note that symbols such as % and # will not work with the bash command below, so a long alphanumeric password should be used.
    2. Ensure that your PHP-FPM image contains the SSL certificate required for communicating with the database (can be downloaded from https://dl.cacerts.digicert.com/DigiCertGlobalRootCA.crt.pem).
 The command below assumes the file is present at `/var/www/html/config/db/DigiCertGlobalRootCA.crt.pem`.
    3. Run `az containerapp exec --resource-group <your-resource-group> --name <your-php-fpm-container-app> --command bash` to enter the Container App's shell.
    4. Run the following command to seed the database: